 The specific manufacturer and model of your car has a direct impact on how long the key replacement process could take.
 If you have a common brand of car, the parts are more likely to be available in Australia.

 High-end luxury or speciality imported vehicles may present more of a challenge.
-Some of these cars feature key systems that are proprietary, and necessitate specialised software and programming tools to create a replacement key.
+Some of these cars feature key systems need specialised software and programming tools to create a replacement key.
 Learn more about these features at Northside Car Keys

-The time it takes to replace your car key in Australia can vary greatly, depending on the make and model of your car and the exact type of key that you need.
-You may be able to get a new key from a mobile locksmith, a locksmith in town, or from a dealership.
+The time it takes to replace your car key in Australia can vary greatly, depending on the factors outlined above.
+We at Northside Car Keys pride ourselves on covering most makes and models.
 To avoid problems on the road, it pays to know ahead of time exactly who you would have to call for a replacement key, and how long the service might take.
+Contact us via our Quote Form or by phone 1300 727 917 for more info on how we can help replace your car key.